 aka Anthony Wynne

 In the 1930s McNair Wilson began publishing works of economic theory, such as Promise to Pay: An Inquiry into the Principles and Practice of that Latter-Day Magic Sometimes Called High Finance, which appeared in 1934, the same year as Death of a Banker.
-During the thirties McNair Wilson became economic guru to the famous poet Ezra Pound (1885-1972), who got himself into a great deal of trouble with his embrace of Mussolini during World War 2.
-McNair Wilson and Pound kept up a quarter century's correspondence, from 1934 to 1958.
+During the thirties McNair Wilson became economic guru to the famous poet Ezra Pound (1885-1972), who got himself into a great deal of trouble with his embrace of Mussolini during the Second World War.
+McNair Wilson and Pound kept up a quarter-century's correspondence, from 1934 to 1959.

-Unlike Ezra Pound, Robert McNair Wilson, so far as I am aware, never actually embraced Fascism.
+Unlike Ezra Pound, Robert McNair Wilson never actually embraced Fascism.
 Indeed, in contrast with Pound and confounding stereotypes of Golden Age English detective novelists, McNair Wilson highly praised American president Franklin Delano Roosevelt and his New Deal.

 a reader of Robert McNair Wilson